src-js/Project-3/README.md

 * As users, the Clients want there to be some browser responsiveness
 * As users, the Clients want to see a footer that indicates the site was built with love by students of General Assembly and Ramzi's school of expressionist cinematography.

 The requirements for the MVP are listed above in the user stories.
-The site will be built using React, Express, NYC Open Data’s and Google Maps’ APIs…
+The site will be built using React, Express, NYC Open Data’s and Google Maps’ APIs.
+A stateful container will be created around google maps and contain google maps in a react component.

 ![The wireframe](./Diagram.png "Wireframe")